layeekGit/BasicJavaConcepts/README.md

 # BasicJavaConcepts
-This repository is to experience both java and GitHub
+This repository is to experience both Java and GitHub